 Tuesday, October 3, 2017

-Tuesday's Truths for Week Sixty-Two: American Robin's Eye Placement
+Tuesday's Truths for Week Fifty-Eighth: American Robin's Eye Placement

-Hello, and welcome to the sixty-second week of my Tuesday's Truths series, which is being dedicated to the American robin's eye placement.
+Hello, and welcome to the fifty-eighth week of my Tuesday's Truths series, which is being dedicated to the American robin's eye placement.

 Here's the deal, a few days ago, to avoid Central Park's congestion (the powers that be were setting up barricades for a huge event), I made my way west to Riverside Park (RSP) so that I could go down by the Hudson River side.